-I love being an artist.
-I try not to take it all too seriously because c'mon...how lucky am I?
-I get to throw paint around and be a conduit of creativity for the Spirit.
+I love being an artist, teacher, speaker and author (ok, that last one hasn’t happened…yet).
+I mean, c'mon...how lucky am I?
 I get to bring joy and energy into people's lives and homes.
-Yes, sometimes what I create is deep and thoughtful; but other times it's just straight up fun and maybe a cuss word or two sneaks in.
+That's an honor!
+Yes, sometimes what I create is deep and thoughtful; but, other times it's just straight up fun and maybe a cuss word or two sneaks in.
 That's what happens when you give a Cajun girl a paintbrush.
-It's lot like watching wrestling then going to church, and I'm so down with that.
+It's a lot like watching wrestling then going to church, and I'm so down with that.